wopfel/monitoring-plugins/README.md

 Checks if the power state of a Delock Tasmota adapter is on.
 I'm using this script to check a Delock model 11827.

+Checks the today's energy.
+Raises a critical state if the today's energy consumption exceeds the given energy when using `vars.delock_max1day` in host definition.

-Example output having the power state on, and off:
+Example output having the power state on, and off, and off plus exceeding max. energy value for a day:

 ```
 Ok: Server switch.
 Power status: ON.
 Today 0.066 kWh.